 Should you require a home loan the shortness of the lease may be problematic.
 Discount the offer by the amount the lease extension will cost if not already taken into account.
 If the existing proprietor has owned the premises for a minimum of twenty four months you can ask them to start the process of the extension and then assign it to you.
 You can add 90 years to the current lease term and have £0 ground rent by law.
 You should speak to your conveyancing solicitor about this.

 Having had my offer accepted I require leasehold conveyancing in Pinner Green.
 Before I set the wheels in motion I would like to find out the remaining lease term.

 If the lease is recorded at the land registry - and almost all are in Pinner Green - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I have attempted and failed to negotiate with my landlord to extend my lease without getting anywhere.
 Can the Leasehold Valuation Tribunal decide on such issues?
 Can you recommend a Pinner Green conveyancing firm to act on my behalf?

 You certainly can.
 We can put you in touch with a Pinner Green conveyancing firm who can help.

-An example of a lease Extension decision for a Pinner Green residence is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
-This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 58.19 years.
+An example of a lease Extension matter before the tribunal for a Pinner Green residence is 25 Beechwood Avenue in November 2012. the Tribunal accordingly determined that the premium for the lease extension should be £24,353.
+This case related to 1 flat.
+The unexpired term was 58.19 years.